 a) Aortic Regurgitation: It is best heard during expiration when patient is sitting forward and in the aortic area.

-b) Pulmonary regurgitation It is best heard at the left lower border and is louder on inspiration.
+b) Pulmonary regurgitation: It is best heard at the left lower border and is louder during inspiration.